NextGen Now – Delivering Tomorrow’s Facilities TodayPublished: July 29, 2019

 Modeling multiple variations of a typical gene-modified cell therapy facility enables both a thorough examination of company and industry-wide challenges, and exploration of alternative/future models for the cell & gene therapy manufacturing sector.
-This presentation will educate attendees on the different technologies, layouts and delivery options available.
+This presentation educates attendees on the different technologies, layouts and delivery options available.

-Join this webinar with Marc Pelletier, PhD, Director, Strategic Consulting, CRB and Ryan McDonough, Senior Associate, Biotechnology Core Team Leader, CRB, as they discuss:
+Watch this webinar with Marc Pelletier, PhD, Director, Strategic Consulting, CRB and Ryan McDonough, Senior Associate, Biotechnology Core Team Leader, CRB, as they discuss how to:

 - Discover how logistics optimization and enabling technologies can create a facility design that reduces overhead costs, allows pipeline expandability and production of a higher quality therapeutic.

 - Gain a step-by-step understanding of the best way to build your facility.

 - Compare costs and schedules for various facility construction models.